Sign up to our weekly newsletter for local news that uplifts, straight to your inbox.

 “Understand that we are people.
 We’re looked upon so negatively.
 Not everybody down here is a junkie.
 Not everybody down here is here because of drugs.
 And for those that are, so what?
 Don’t judge them.
 You don’t know what happened to them prior to them becoming a drug addict.”

 This story is part three in our series on homelessness, housing and mental health in downtown Nanaimo.
-Sign up to receive updates on our pop-up coverage.
+Sign up to receive updates on our reporting straight to your inbox.